alacritty/alacritty/README.md

 ## Installation

-Some operating systems already provide binaries for Alacritty, for everyone else there are instructions to compile Alacritty from source.
+Some operating systems already provide binaries for Alacritty, for everyone else the instructions to build Alacritty from source, can be found [here](INSTALL.md).

 ### Arch Linux